Directed Energy LASER Threat Acquisition System™

 Essentially, the entire Directed Energy LASER has the damage capability of a .50 caliber machine gun that is effective at vastly greater ranges, all without the overshot risks inherent in a projectile based defensive weapons system.

-The DELTA Platform
+The DELTAS Platform